Read all about Sherwin Williams Iron Ore, plus see over 20 real homes that use it!

 In general for bedrooms, and low-traffic areas, flat paint is fine.
 If you like something with a bit of shine (and more ease of cleaning) opt for eggshell or satin.

-16. Dark and Dreamy Owner’s Suite
+20. Dark and Dreamy Owner’s Suite

 The way the light flows in this room from Within the Grove allows Iron Ore to take on a true black look.
-The contrast between the accent wall and the white walls and ceiling is especially dramatic.

-17. Dark and Moody Master Bedroom
+21. Dark and Moody Master Bedroom

-In this post from Little House of Four, the title describes this bedroom as “dark and moody,” and I couldn’t agree more.
 This wall is truly a creamy, dark gray, with the slightest hint of cool blue undertones.
 The cognac leather throw pillow, plant and brushed gold sconce add extra warmth and elegance.

-18. Small Wall Sqaure Footage, Big Impact
+22. Small Wall Sqaure Footage, Big Impact

 Don’t want to commit to an entire accent wall?
 Steal a page from @plant_gal and paint just the top third of a wall, covering the rest with white wainscoting.
-It adds such a nice level of dimension to this fresh, mostly-white bedroom!

-19. Iron Ore on a Textured Wall
+23. Iron Ore on a Textured Wall

 @restoringbeautydesigns shares an example of how Iron Ore looks on a textured wall with a satin finish.
 It adds a little – but not too much – a contrast to a predominantly pastel palette.

-20. Soft Black Board & Batten
+24. Soft Black Board & Batten

 This board and batten accent wall by @tiff_tackles adds a cool, sophisticated look to this classic, elegant bedroom.
 The way the light falls is so interesting, adding some subtle shade variation throughout.